 The Gwen S. Cherry Black Women Lawyers Association (GSCBWLA), formerly the National Bar Association Women Lawyers Division Dade County Chapter, was formed in 1985.
-The association’s mission is to address the concerns of women lawyers as they relate to the social, economic, political and moral needs of the community.
+The association’s mission is to address the concerns of women lawyers, and to address the legal, social, and economic needs of the Black community, and the community-at-large.
 Read the July 1985 Florida Bar News article on GSCBWLA’s formation.

 In 2005, the association voted to be renamed in honor of community activist Gwendolyn Sawyer Cherry, who was the first Black female attorney to practice in Dade County and the first Black female legislator in the State of Florida.
 Throughout the association’s existence, it has grown and its reach has expanded.
 Although it began as a Dade County bar association, GSCBWLA currently represents over 350 men and women law students, lawyers and judges throughout the State of Florida.